johnsweet15/Film-Focus-Capstone/README.md

 ## Getting Started

 Clone the repo, run npm-install to install all dependencies.
+The site is currently live at https://filmfocus.herokuapp.com

 ### Prerequisites